 After you understand your target audience and what you have to offer them, it’s time to start writing your sales page.

-But how long should the copy be?
+But how long should a sales page be?

 The short answer is: as long as it needs to be to get the job done.
 That’ll vary depending on what the copy is for, and how your visitors respond.